Spurious-Aware Prototype Refinement for Reliable Out-of-Distribution Detection: Backbone Experiments

 We analyze the performance of each method using four complementary metrics (AUROC, FPR@95, AUPR-IN, and AUPR-OUT) to evaluate different aspects of OOD detection performance.
 Tables~\ref{tab:auroc_all}, \ref{tab:fpr_all}, \ref{tab:auprin_all}, and \ref{tab:auprout_all} summarize the performance of our post-hoc method across various backbone architectures, averaged over the five SP-OOD datasets studied in this work.
 Detailed results for each individual backbone across the different datasets are presented in the subsequent tables.

 Overall, we observe that SPROD consistently achieves strong performance across all backbone architectures, often with a notable margin.
 KNN emerges as the second-best method, suggesting that simpler approaches can be counterintuitively effective; however, its performance is highly sensitive to the choice of hyperparameters.
 MDS is also among the top-performing methods; it is a metric-based approach similar to SPROD but employs a more complex model by estimating class-specific covariance matrices.
 This added complexity, while potentially beneficial, may increase the risk of overfitting, especially in OOD settings.
 In addition, output-based methods show notable drops in performance on several benchmarks, highlighting their susceptibility to distributional shifts.
+Notably, SPROD is the only method that maintains stable performance across all evaluated settings, without experiencing major degradation under any backbone or dataset configuration.
 Among the evaluated backbones, ConvNeXt-B and Swin-B stand out as frozen feature extractors with superior performance for post-hoc OOD detection.